TaSeeMba/eks-karpernter/ReadMe.md

 To simplify the deployment and testing process (see #Gotchas section), I have created a vpc with the solution.
 However, the solution can be easily customised to deploy into an existing vpc by using the commented out terraform input variables.

 This solution first provisions a VPC and then an EKS cluster.
 Karpenter and its dependencies are then installed next.
 Karpenter CRDs are installed separately.
-After Karpenter is installed, we create a [NodeClass](https://karpenter.sh/v1.0/concepts/nodeclasses/) and [NodePools](https://karpenter.sh/v1.0/concepts/nodepools/) for the x86 and graviton cluster nodepools.
-We then apply taints on the nodepools.
-To select which pods can be scheduled on the either nodepool, we apply tolerations on those pods to match the keys on the node taints.
+After Karpenter is installed, we create a [NodeClass](https://karpenter.sh/v1.0/concepts/nodeclasses/) and [NodePools](https://karpenter.sh/v1.0/concepts/nodepools/) for the x86 and graviton cluster node pools.
+We then apply taints on the node pools.
+To select which pods can be scheduled on the either node pool, we apply tolerations on those pods to match the keys on the node taints.

 ## Contents